-The Woosley Scholarship Award: This scholarship is awarded to a Memphis Theological Seminary female student who is currently enrolled in the Master of Divinity or Master of Arts in Religion degree program.
-The scholarship will be awarded annually in the Spring to a student who plans to graduate from MTS the following academic year.
-The student must have a cumulative Grade Point Average of 3.5 or above, and have demonstrated some form of leadership in her ministry, church or community.
-The student should forward application and evidence of accomplishment no later than March 15th preceding the student's final academic year to the Director of Financial Aid.
+The Woosley Scholarship Award: This scholarship is awarded to a female student who is currently enrolled in the Master of Divinity or Master of Arts (Religion) degree program.
+The scholarship will be awarded annually in the spring to a student who plans to graduate from MTS the following academic year.
+The student must have a cumulative grade point average of 3.5 or above and have demonstrated some form of leadership in her ministry, church or community.
+The student should forward application and evidence of accomplishment to the Director of Financial Aid.